How is Zeffy free?

 FAQs on the cost of starting a nonprofit

-The average cost to start a nonprofit in the US ranges from $1000 to $5000.
-This includes state incorporation fees, federal IRS Form 1023 application fees, and additional costs like legal assistance and marketing expenses.
+The average cost to start a nonprofit in the US ranges from $1000 to $3000 depending on legal expenses, federal fees, and filing fees per state.

-While it is not mandatory to hire a lawyer to start a nonprofit, legal assistance can help ensure all legal requirements are met.
-Legal fees can range from $500 to $5000 depending on the complexity of your organization.
+• While hiring a lawyer to start a nonprofit is not mandatory, legal assistance can help meet all legal requirements.
+Legal fees can range from $500 to $5000, depending on the complexity of your organization and other costs associated with paying IRS fees.
+State fees typically vary.

-A nonprofit founder can receive a fair salary for the work they do to run the organization.
-They have to be careful while compensating because if they overpay, the IRS can fine their organization.
+A nonprofit founder can receive a fair salary for their work to run the organization.
+They must be careful while compensating because IRS fees exist if the organization overpays.
 The basic guidelines for compensating both executives and employees are:

 • Meet all federal, local, and state guidelines for the minimum wage.